LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 ```

 ###Arrays in PHP
-As with Java, PHP arrays can store values using index numbers starting from 0.

 Arrays in PHP are created using the array() function and the count() function returns an array's length.
 See the examples below.

 ```